-11 ASUFi, AC, SS, f.
-430, n.
-11189, "Vadasz Stefano", enrolled in 1926-27 and ibid., f.
-697, n.
-18257, "Laszlò Ladislao", enrolled in 1930-31.
+11 ASUFi, AC, SS, b.
+11189, f.
+430, "Vadasz Stefano", enrolled in 1926-27 and ibid., f.
+697, no. 18257, "Laszlò Ladislao", enrolled in 1930-31.

 of the fascists, whose offensive had started precisely from the Faculty of Medicine against the rector in office, the professor of anatomy, Giulio Chiarugi, a man of secular-democratic and anti-fascist leanings, who resigned in January 1926 after fascist acts of violence and harassment12.
-The rectorship thus passed to Enrico Burci, professor of clinical surgery and operating medicine, the founder of the Fascist University Militia, who remained in office until 1930.
-The regime could boast trustworthy men inside other important clinics, in the presidency of the Faculty and of course in the leadership of the Fascist Union of Doctors of Florence13.
+The rectorship thus passed to Enrico Burci, professor of clinical surgery and operating medicine, the founder of the Milizia universitaria fascista, who remained in office until 1930.
+The regime could boast trustworthy men inside other important clinics, in the presidency of the Faculty and of course in the leadership of the Sindacato fascista dei medici of Florence13.

 Among the compulsory courses of the fifth year, Bieber attended the surgical clinic with Professor Burci, and the medical clinic with Ferruccio Schupfer, later dean of Medicine from 1934 to October 1938, who also participated in the Executive Board of the Union in 1938.
 Under Schupfer an agreement was signed in 1936 for the Physical and Sports Assessment Laboratory of the Florentine Fascist University Group (GUF) and the University.
-Among its objectives was "the collection of numerous anthropometric data for the determination of the constitutional type and the racial type [sic]", which was part of the "politics of race [... of the Regime and of the] application of eugenics to the study of Italian society"14.
+Among its objectives was "the collection of numerous anthropometric data for the determination of the constitutional type and the racial type [sic]", which was part of the "politics of race" of the Regime and of the "application of eugenics to the study of Italian society".